Loss of Mental Capacity

 The Straits Times

+A doctor has to certify that the person lacks mental capacity due to an impairment of the brain.
 The law indicates that a person has a lack of mental capacity when they cannot:

 - understand the information relevant to the decision;